2001 Singaporean general election: MPs not standing for re-election

-New and retiring candidates
+New candidates

 A total of 40 candidates made their political debut in 2001, including 25 from the PAP.
-Notable newcomers included Tharman Shanmugaratnam and Halimah Yacob, both of whom would later serve as President of Singapore.
-Twenty-four incumbent MPs retired before the election was announced.
+Notable newcomers included future Presidents Tharman Shanmugaratnam and Halimah Yacob (Note: Halimah Yacob earlier made a minor political debut in the 1993 Singaporean presidential election as among one of the six assentors to eventual President-elect Ong Teng Cheong.) (both who also stood in Jurong GRC), future cabinet ministers Gan Kim Yong, Indranee Rajah, Maliki Osman, as well as Balaji Sadasivan, Khaw Boon Wan, Raymond Lim, Ng Eng Hen and Vivian Balakrishnan, who were dubbed by the PAP as the "super seven" alongside Shanmugaratnam and backbencher Cedric Foo.
 Among the 15 new opposition candidates were Chee Siok Chin, sister of SDP leader Chee Soon Juan; Desmond Lim, who would later head the SDA; and Ooi Boon Ewe, who went on to become a perennial candidate in subsequent elections.